What does Bonnie mean?

-Bonnie \b(on)-nie\ as a girl's name is pronounced BAHN-ee.
+Bonnie \b(on)-nie\ as a girls' name is pronounced BAHN-ee.
 It is of Scottish origin, and the meaning of Bonnie is "fine, attractive, pretty".
 From the Scottish word "bonnie" and also diminutive of the French word "bonne", meaning "good".
 Commonly used as a fond nickname.
 The old nursery rhyme claims that "the child who is born on the Sabbath Day/is bonny and blithe and good and gay", which makes this an appropriate name for a Sunday's child.
 Literary: Scarlett O'Hara's daughter by Rhett Butler was named "Bonnie Blue".
 A famous American bearer was Bonnie Parker, accomplice of the bank robber Clyde Barrow; their story was made into the 1967 film "Bonnie and Clyde".
 The name is also used as a pet form of Bonita.
 Actress Bonnie Hunt; Olympic speedskater Bonnie Blair.

-Bonnie is a very popular first name for females (#88 out of 4276, Top 2%) and also a very popular surname or last name for all people (#19293 out of 88799, Top 22%) (2000 U.S. Census).
+Bonnie is a very prominent first name for females (#88 out of 4276, Top 2%) and also a very prominent last name for all people (#19293 out of 88799, Top 22%).
+(2000 U.S. Census)